Bayesian inference for the Markov-modulated Poisson process with an outcome process: Discussion

-Although the proposed model possesses a flexible structure, there remains some scope for future research to explore manifold possibilities in analyzing irregularly spaced longitudinal data.
-While the current model categorizes patients into discrete states, which is appropriate for some chronic diseases thought to have discrete stages of progression, relaxing the assumption of discrete states could yield insights.
+Although the proposed model possesses a flexible structure, there remains some scope for future research to explore several possibilities in analyzing such irregularly spaced longitudinal data.
+The current setup assumes time-homogeneous processes $X_s$ and $N_s$.
+Both processes may plausibly depend on time.
+For instance, within any given health state, older patients might engage more frequently with the healthcare system.
+However, introducing complex structures to model the transition in $X_s$ poses computational challenges in both frequentist and Bayesian inference \citep[see for example,][and a discussion in the Supplementary Material of this article]{kendall2024beyond}.
+In addition, the issue of identifying the number of hidden states in MMPPs has been a long-standing challenge.
+In the context of HMMs, this topic has been explored using approaches such as marginal likelihood, cross-validated likelihood, and complete-data likelihood \citep[see,][]{celeux2008selecting,pohle2017selecting,luo2021bayesian}; however, model selection criteria based on these quantities become unreliable as the dimensionality increases beyond 50 \citep{chen2008extended}.
+Moreover, while the current model categorizes patients into discrete states, which is appropriate for some chronic diseases thought to have discrete stages of progression, relaxing the assumption of discrete states could yield insights.
 Relaxing the assumption that patients evolve through discrete states of underlying disease progression, would allow estimation of a continuum of severity that may better represent the trajectory of COPD and other chronic diseases.
 Substantial advances in statistical methodology would be required to extend this approach to a continuous state space and to allow the latent state distribution to have an interpretation as a continuous index or score.
+For example, one could use the features included in comorbidity indices to measure multimorbidity in terms of the ability to predict future mortality and health services use.
+The inference problem for this type of assumption involves multivariate diffusion processes, using discrete-time data that may be incomplete and affected by measurement errors \citep[e.g.,][]{golightly2022augmented}.